 (a) Normal Sequence of Courses.
-This schedule leaves ED students three credits short of the number of credits needed to graduate.
-This credit must be made up during a summer or in classes offered between semesters.
-The normal schedule and sequence of required courses for the extended division is as follows:
+The typical ED course sequence leaves students three credits short of the number of credits needed to graduate in eight semesters.
+These credits must be made up during a summer or in classes offered between semesters in order to graduate in eight semesters.
+Additionally, ED students will have one semester that is 12 credits.
+The timing of the 12-credit semester will vary depending on year of matriculation.
+An example of required courses for the extended division is found on the following pages.
+This rotation may vary.
+Please consult with the Dean of Students or the Registrar if you need assistance with course planning.